 3 tablespoons maple syrup

 Combine flours, cornmeal, yeast and salt in a large bowl.
-Stir maple syrup into water, add to flour mixture, stir until blended.
+Stir maple syrup and starter into water, add to flour mixture, stir until blended.
 Dough should be sticky.
 Cover bowl with plastic wrap.
 Let rest about 4 hours at room temperature, about 70 degrees.

 Nudge dough onto a lightly floured surface.
 With lightly floured hands and a pastry scraper, knead gently until it forms a ball.
 This will happen very quickly, about a minute.
 Form ball into preferred shape.
 I like a slightly oblong loaf.
 Lift dough with pastry scraper and place onto a piece of parchment (if the parchment is on a cookie sheet you can move it around the kitchen if it gets in the way), drape with plastic wrap, let rest about 1 hour (less on a hot day, say, over 75 degrees).